Vachaspati (raga): Structure and Lakshana

 It is the 4th rāgam in the 11th chakra Rudra.
 The mnemonic name is Rudra-Bhu.
 The mnemonic phrase is sa ri gu mi pa dhi ni.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 This scales uses the notes chathusruthi rishabham, antara gandharam, prati madhyamam, chathusruthi dhaivatham and kaisiki nishadham.
 It is a sampoorna rāgam - a rāgam that has all seven swaras (notes).
 It is the prati madhyamam equivalent of Harikambhoji, which is the 28th melakarta scale.

 Janya rāgams

 It has many janya rāgams (derived scales) associated with it, out of which Bhooshavali and Saraswathi are popular.
 See List of janya rāgams for all scales associated with Vachaspati.

-Popular compositions

-Vachaspati is close to Kalyani (which is 65th melakarta) and differs only in the nishādham.
-Still, this rāgam does not have many compositions.
-At the same time many composers have used this rāgam for composing 1 song each.